 Types of honour

-A connection with the University, the city of Manchester or the north-west region is desirable but not essential.
+A connection with the University, the city of Manchester or the north-west is desirable but not essential.

-- outstanding contribution to business, industry, law, etc;
+- outstanding contribution to business, industry, law;

 - outstanding record of voluntary service or community action and engagement.

-Nominations should highlight how the nominee has:
+Nominations should highlight how the potential recipient has: